A brief description about the course:

 The course structure and subject areas are as follows:

-Semester 1: Core Modules
+Semester 1 and 2: Core Modules

 Module 1: Cytogenetics